AnaHill/AnaHill.github.io/academic.md

 I encapsulated my extensive experience in **analyzing field potential (FP) signals derived from 2D human-induced pluripotent stem cell-derived cardiomyocyte (hiPSC-CM) cultures**.

-While developing the [**DatAnalyzer**](https://github.com/AnaHill/DatAnalyzer "DatAnalyzer") software, I observed a wide array of methodologies used for FP signal analysis across various studies.
+While developing the **DatAnalyzer** software, [explained here](#datanalyzer "Explaining DatAnalyzer"), I observed a wide array of methodologies used for FP signal analysis across various studies.
 Driven by realization of this inconsistency, I dedicated significant effort to produce an academically rigorous report that—despite not undergoing formal peer-review process—offers valuable **insights and guidance for researchers analyzing FP signals**.
 More information on DatAnalyzer [**repo**](https://github.com/AnaHill/DatAnalyzer "DatAnalyzer repo") and in the following article:
 <div style="font-size: 0.8em;">
   {% for pub in site.data.publications %}
     {% if pub.article_id == "maki2023opinion" %}